Easy Event Editor

 - Gives easy access to private, internal, and obsolete methods/properties that Unity usually hides

 - Allows editing of multiple of the same component type on the same object

 - Provides an Invoke button on each event which executes the methods in the list (make sure you are in play mode if they are runtime only!)

 - Adds hotkeys for editing events; hotkeys added are Add (Ctrl+A), Copy, Cut, Paste, Delete, and Duplicate

-You will now have the event dragging enabled by default, but to enable the other features you will need to open the EEE settings menu.
+You will now have everything enabled.
+To disable features that you don’t want you will need to open the EEE settings menu.